CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_node_profile.html.markdown

 It defines node settings such as IP address configuration for hypervisor management network, storage data network, HyperFlex management network, and the assigned physical server.
 ## Argument Reference
 The following arguments are supported:
-* `assigned_server`:(HashMap) - A reference to a computeRackUnit resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `assigned_server`:(HashMap) - A reference to a computePhysical resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string)(Computed) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.